 Joelle is the Executive Assistant to General Manager, Andrea Mackenzie.
 She supports all departments at the Authority with numerous projects, including accomplishing the processing for closing on the Open Space Authority’s most important acquisition to date, Coyote Ridge Open Space Preserve.
 Joelle holds a dual bachelor’s degree in Legal Studies and Sociology from UC Santa Cruz.
 In her free time, she is dedicated to helping animals, including her menagerie at home.

-Justina is the Accounting and Financial Analyst, overseeing the Authority's general accounting activities, including accounts payable, accounts receivable, general ledger, budget, and cash flow.
+Justina is the Fiscal Services Officer, overseeing the Authority's general accounting activities, including accounts payable, accounts receivable, general ledger, budget, and cash flow.
 As part of the Administration and Finance Department, she aims to support and take care of the everything else so that her colleagues can focus on the Authority’s missions and goals.
 Justina has a Master’s in Business Administration and studied Finance and Management Information Systems at Santa Clara University.
 While she does not believe this to be true, her colleagues think she is obsessed with Fitbit steps.
 Unfortunately, her weeknight walks and weekend hikes say otherwise.

 As Real Property Specialist, Linda works on property transactions to advance land conservation in our region.
 She evaluates and negotiates land acquisitions and conservation easements.
 She also oversees the conservation easement monitoring program.
 Prior to the Authority, Linda worked on land transactions at Peninsula Open Space Trust (POST).
 She has a Master of Environmental Science and Management from UC Santa Barbara and a B.A. in Integrative Biology from UC Berkeley.
 She has been with the Authority since November 2015.
 In her spare time, she loves to cook and go on outings with her dog Hazel.